Approximate and Weighted Data Reconstruction Attack in Federated Learning: Preliminaries

-Despite the fact that the clients only share the updated model parameters with the server, their private training data are still vulnerable to data reconstruction attacks \cite{geiping2020inverting,yin2021see,zhu2019deep}.
-In this subsection, we introduce the formulation and the general procedure of a data reconstruction attack.
+Although clients share only updated model parameters with the server, their private training data remain vulnerable to data reconstruction attacks.
+In this subsection, we introduce the formulation and general procedure of a data reconstruction attack.

+For notational simplicity, we consider an arbitrary attack on client $k$ at round $t$.
+We then omit the client and round indices $(k,t)$ whenever no ambiguity arises.